Studsministern/1DT305-Applied-IoT-Project/README.md

 1. Download and install the LTS release of Node.js [from this link](https://nodejs.org/en).
 2. Download and install VSCode [from this link](https://code.visualstudio.com/Download).
-3. Open VSCode.
-4. Open the **Extensions manager** from the left panel icon _OR_ press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd>.
+3. Open VSCode and open the **Extensions manager** from the left panel icon.
-5. Search for the **Pymakr** extension and install it.
+4. Search for the **Pymakr** extension and install it.
 </details>

 <details>
     <summary><b>2.
 Flashing firmware to the RP2</b></summary></br>

-With the IDE installed, the firmware now needs to be flashed to the RP2.
 Make sure you have your RP2 and cable for these steps:

 1. Download the micropython firmware [from this link](https://micropython.org/download/rp2-pico-w/).
 Make sure that you download the latest firmware from `Releases`, and **not** from `Nightly builds`.
 You will get a `.uf2` file.
 2. Connect the **micro-usb** end of the cable to the RP2.
 Firmly hold the back of the USB slot when connecting the cable.
 There will probably be a small gap even when fully inserted, this is normal.
-3. While holding the <kbd>BOOTSEL</kbd> button on the RP2, connect the **USB type A** end of the cable to your computer.
+3. Hold the <kbd>BOOTSEL</kbd> button on the RP2 and connect the **USB type A** end of the cable to your computer.
 When you have connected the cable you can release the <kbd>BOOTSEL</kbd> button.
 4. There should be a new drive on your file system named `RPI-RP2`.
 This is the RP2 storage.
 Copy the `.uf2` file you downloaded earlier into this storage. **Do not disconnect the device during this installation!
-If you do you will most likely need to redo the above steps of flashing the firmware.**
+If you do you will most likely need to redo the above steps.**
 5. Your RP2 should now automatically disconnect and reconnect.
 </details>

 <details>
     <summary><b>3.
 Cloning and configuring the code from this repository</b></summary></br>

 All code for this project is availible in this GitHub repository.
 Follow the steps below:

 1. Find a place where you want to clone the code to.
 A folder will automatically be created when cloning code.
 But create a parent folder if you want to.